NickBorgers/VisitCalendar/README.md

 # Visit Calendar Tool

 ## Description
-This project publishes some HTML and CSS to GitHub pages to render calendar events described in JavaScript.
+This project uses [GitHub Pages](https://pages.github.com/) to [publish some HTML and CSS to render calendar events](https://visit.nickborgers.com) described in JavaScript.
 Minimal personal information is exposed to preserve privacy.

 ## Directions